jcon/bazel-demo/README.md

 # TypeScript Project References Demo

 This repository showcases a TS monorepo uses yarn workspaces + TypeScript project references to efficiently build only what's needed.
+This was based off of a Bazel monorepo demo (https://github.com/mgechev/bazel-demo).

 ## Usage